 - 1. Identify any key safeguarding matters for the partnerships progress - 2. determine the agenda and content for the strategic Partnership meetings.
-There will be the following standing items on the SCSP agenda:
+There will be the following standing items on the SCSP agenda: - a.

-- a.
 The Quality of Practice Performance and Assurance Activity - b.
 Serious Incidents resulting in Local or National Learning Reviews - c.
 The impact of Multi agency Learning, Development and Training on practice and outcomes for CYPF - d.
-Learning from Child Death Reviews (whether retain within the structure or not) - e. review the outcomes of the partnerships work and progress made on Strategic Priorities - f. emerging themes from the reference groups
+Learning from Child Death Reviews - e. review the outcomes of the partnerships work and progress made on Strategic Priorities - f. emerging themes from the reference groups - g.
+Local and regional Policy and Procedures - h.
+Regional, National safeguarding activities

-Quality of Practice Performance and Assurance Group (QPPAG) - how the safeguarding partners will use data and intelligence to assess the effectiveness of the help being provided to children and families, including early help
+Quality of Practice Performance and Assurance Group (QPP) - how the safeguarding partners will use data and intelligence to assess the effectiveness of the help being provided to children and families, including early help